Financial Review

 |

-Note: Effective from the six months ended June 30, 2025, the Group revised its segment classification for certain net sales and operating income in “Packaging & Graphic”, “Functional Products” and “Others, Corporate and eliminations”.
-Accordingly, certain figures for the six months ended June 30, 2024 have been restated.
+Note: Beginning from the first quarter of the current fiscal year, the Group revised its segment classification for certain net sales and operating income in “Packaging & Graphic”, “Functional Products” and “Others, Corporate and eliminations”.
+Accordingly, certain figures for the nine months ended September 30, 2024 have been restated.

 Packaging & Graphic